rawilliams6/Rachel-W.-Econ-580-Replication/README.md

 - FullLasso.py – replication of LASSO results
 - OLSExample.py – OLS comparison results
 - TablesAndFigures.py – table and figure generation
+## Note on Data Access

+Due to GitHub file size limits, the full dataset `gendered_posts.csv` is not included in this repository.

+Please download the official replication data from the original Wu (2018) replication package and place the files in the project root directory before running the scripts.

-## Data used
+## All Data used (included except "gendered_posts.csv" per note above)
 1. “gendered_posts.csv”:
 - a	dataset	of	Female/Male	posts	identified	from	the	four-year	sample	of	EJMR data.
-Please	see	the	codebook	on	page	2 for	details.
 2. “vocab10K.csv”:
 - a	list	of	the	most	frequent	10,000	words	that	emerge	from	2.2	million	posts	from Oct	2013	to	Oct	2017,	and	each’s	marginal	probability	on	a	post	discussing	a female	from	the	Lasso	models.
-Please	see	the	codebook	on	page	3	for	details.
 3. “X_word_count.npz”
 - this	file	contains	a	matrix	that	records	the	number	of	occurrences	of	each	word from	the	most	frequent	10,000	words	in	each	post.
 This	matrix	is	called	in	the